skellis46/slipbox/mirror with phone.md

 _previous note:_

 idea of using a mirror with phone -- some kind of combination. (from the film in [Eliasson's resource section](https://olafureliasson.net/inrealliferesources/) -- a film by Natasha Mendonca called [Movements are facts](https://www.soe.tv/videos/movements-are-facts-excerpt)) — from Eliasson exhibition all those years ago (13 August 2019).
 Links to some of images I took at the exhibition are at [[olafur eliasson images]].
-Could plausibly link to [[losing one's self]].
+Could plausibly link to [[losing oneself]].
 For example, this morning (19 September 2023) I happened to see myself in my phone as the bedside light was slowly warming up.
 This is the photo:

 ![[morning-selfie.jpg|300]]